dlrjsldlfma/xiangdangsheng/_posts/2019-03-31-god-and-your-vision.md

-	and culture of our campus; and to develop a new programming language which provides a semantic framework for analyzing and developing theories about the functional and physical structure of the brain. &#8230; Don't worry, I'm not sure what that last one actually means either.
+	and culture of our campus; and to develop a new programming language which provides a semantic framework for analyzing and developing theories about the functional and physical structure of the brain. &#8230; Don't worry, I&rsquo;m not sure what that last one actually means either.
 </p>

 <p>
-	As much as I can go on about my goals and dreams, I'm confident you can--and likely have--shared about your dreams and goals in the same way.
+	As much as I can go on about my goals and dreams, I&rsquo;m confident you can--and likely have--shared about your dreams and goals in the same way.
 There are commitments you want to stick to, challenges you want to conquer, systems you want to see disrupted,